Onyx-Protocol/Onyx/docs/protocol/specifications/data.md

 Field                   | Type                    | Description
 ------------------------|-------------------------|----------------------------------------------------------
-Previous Output         | [Output Entry Content](#output-entry-content) | Output content field used as the source for this input [serialized with flags](#transaction-serialization-flags) 0x00 (this also means that reference data within this field is always encoded as hash, even if the transaction is serialized with direct reference data values in the entries).
+Previous Output         | [Output Entry](#output-entry) | Output entry used as the source for this input [serialized with flags](#transaction-serialization-flags) 0x00 (entry type is included, witness is always excluded and reference data within this field is always encoded as hash, regardless of the transaction own serialization flags).
 Program Arguments Count | varint31                | Number of [program arguments](#program-arguments) that follow.
 Program Arguments       | [varstring31]           | [Signatures](#signature) and other data satisfying the spent output’s control program.
 Used to initialize the [data stack](vm1.md#vm-state) of the VM.
 —                       | —                       | Additional fields may be added by future extensions.